ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 Chapter 2 is under construction and I'll tag this when the solvers are done.
 I'll tag v0.2.2 when the notebook is ready.

-nsold.jl, Newton with direct linear solvers, is done.
+nsol.jl, Newton with direct linear solvers, is done.
 I am finishing the test problems now.

-ptcsold.jl, PTC with direct linear solvers.
+ptcsol.jl, PTC with direct linear solvers.
 It's working and I can solve the buckling beam problem.

+ptcsolsc.jl is a wrapper for ptcsol.jl.
+I am working on the scalar Newton solver nsolsc.jl to do the same thing.

 The notebooks for Chapter 2 are nowhere close to done.
 The to-do list includes